kdavies4/ModelicaRes/README.txt

 Installation
 ~~~~~~~~~~~~

 First, install the dependencies.
-Most are installed automatically if you have
-the setuptools_ module.
-However, SciPy_ >= 0.10.0 must be installed according
+SciPy_ >= 0.10.0 must be installed according
 to the instructions at http://www.scipy.org/install.html.
 The GUIs require
 Qt_, which can be installed via PyQt4_, guidata_, or PySide_.
+The rest of the
+dependencies are installed automatically by the setuptools_ module.

 Then install ModelicaRes.
 The easiest way is to use pip_::